-In this post we are going to play around with full text searching with Elasticsearch and Linux man pages.
+In this post we are going to play around with full text searching Linux man pages using Elasticsearch.

 Lately I was experimenting with GTK and its Ruby bindings and I decided to write a tutorial introducing this functionality.
 In this post we are going to create a simple ToDo application (something like what we created here with Ruby on Rails) using the

 In this tutorial we are going to create a Ruby on Rails application that will use elasticsearch to allow users to store and search their content.
 The sample application will be a stupid simple blog and the data will be, what else, posts.
 The integration with elasticsearch will be accomplished via the elasticsearch gems for Rails and we will use Kibana to view and check our index configuration.